spiritual-coder/spiritual-coder/README.md

 - 🌱 I’m learning Full Stack Web Technologies
 - 👯 I’m looking to connect and collaborate with other developers
 - 🥅 2021 Goals: To roam different cities, writing books, creating beautiful UIs and playing ukulele
 - ⚡ Fun fact: ...
-I love ice-creams
+I love ice-creams and solving calculas problems

 ### Connect with me: